Please Note: Firefox and some other search engines are not suitable

 In 1961 from January to March she was refitted

 by J.I.
 Thornycroft Ltd, Southampton.
-During the work she was modernised and
+During the work

-finally fitted with air-Conditioning and stabilizers.
+she was modernised and finally fitted with air-Conditioning and

 On October 17, 1961 she suffered a complete

 electrical failure having just departed Auckland New Zealand.
+She required five days

-She required five days of repairs.
+of repairs.

 On August 12, 1962 she struck a sandbank near

-Port Tewfik and damaged a blade of her portside propeller.
+Port Tewfik and damaged a blade of her portside

-A Christening in the Ships Bell
+A Christening in the Ships Bell:

-Teresa Swan’s journey began in England where she was born in Kent on
+Teresa Swan’s journey began in England

-November 8, 1962.
+on November 8, 1962.
 She and her parents Mr. and Mrs. G.L.
 Swan departed London England

 on the SS Iberia on January 8, 1963 bound for Australia.